hpi-dhc/devicely/inst/paper.md

 data.

 After reading, the data is accessible through the reader in common formats such as dataframes.
-Deidentification is achieved by timeshifting the data, either by providing a shifting interval or randomly.
+De-identification is achieved by timeshifting the data, either by providing a shifting interval or randomly.
-For writing back deidentified data **devicely** focuses on keeping a format that can be read again using the same reader class.
+For writing back de-identified data **devicely** focuses on keeping a format that can be read again using the same reader class.
 In almost all cases, this is the same format as the one the wearable originaly provides.
 This enables sharing data with the community while maintaining patient privacy.